Qua'an Pan: Traditional institutions

 The tradition council of Qua'an Pan is chaired by the President of the Qua'an Pan Traditional Council.
 The President of the council is whoever holds the title of the Long Pan, who serves as paramount ruler of the Pan people.
 The Long Pan is a First Class chief and the chief custodian of the Pan culture.
 The Long Pan is selected from any of the district heads of the 8 Qua'an Pan Districts by voting between the district heads.
 The newly elected Long Pan is HRH Emmanuel Dabang, who was the district head of Dokan Kasuwa before his election.
 The other district heads are listed below:

 Culture

-There are two major tribes in Qua'an Pan which are the Pan and the Goemai.
+There are two major tribes in Qua'an Pan which are the Pan (formerly the Kofyar) and the Goemai.
 Various dialects are spoken in the area which include Mernyang, Doemak, Bwall, Jagatnoeng, Kwagallak and Goemai.
 Other minor dialects include the Nteng, Garam and the Njak.
 Qua'an also celebrates numerous cultural days and festivals.
 These include: Pantong, Waptoer, Shikam, Doemak Day and Pan Cultural Day.